Sheets Import — Bulk creative generation from Google Sheets

 Step 1 — Prepare your Google Sheet

 Your file must be a Google Sheets file.
-If your data is currently in Excel (.xlsx) or another format, you need to convert it before connecting.
-To convert, open the file in Google Drive, click File → Save as Google Sheets.
-Once converted, use the Google Sheets version for the import.
+If your data is currently in Excel (.xlsx) or another format, convert it first: open the file in Google Drive and click File → Save as Google Sheets.
+Use the converted Google Sheets version for the import.

-Structure your sheet so that each row represents one creative you want to create.
-Put your column headers in the first row of the first tab — NEXD reads the first tab of the file and treats the first row as the header row automatically.
+Structure your sheet so each row represents one creative.
+Put column headers in the first row.
+NEXD reads the first tab of the file and treats the first row as the header row automatically — keep all the data you want to import on that first tab.

 At a minimum, your sheet needs columns for: